 Without question, the biggest pros of the PRO version of TroutRoutes is the convenience and ease of use of their all in one package.
 With the paid version of TroutRoutes, I do not have to search around the internet to find each state's GIS mapping applications.
 And as they are all different, I do not have figure out how to use them.
 I do not have to buy an atlas and gazetteer for each state - though once I own them, I do not have to pay for them year after year.
 For comparison, a paper versions of a DeLorme atlas and gazetteer for a state sells for $20 to $25.
-I think the $40 a year TroutRoutes subscription price is a bit steep...but then I saw that On-X is $99 a year.
-I know I do not pay annual subscription fees for any other apps and most that I purchased were well less than $40.
-On the other hand, $40 is less than a tank of gas, a meal, a drink, and the tip at the Driftless Cafe; a mid-priced bottle of Bourbon; or any number of other things I routinely spend more than $40 to purchase.
+I think the $60 a year TroutRoutes subscription price is a bit steep...but then I saw that On-X is $99 a year.
+I know I do not pay annual subscription fees for any other apps and most that I purchased were well less than $60.

 The largest con aside from the annual subscription price is that there is not really much new and novel there and they are essentially just repackaging what I can find for free elsewhere.
 Again, it is a GREAT package and is very easy to use but if an angler is willing to do a bit of work on their own, they can find the same - sometimes better - information online.
 They boast of a "proprietary trout stream layer" and a "custom classification system" which I did not find useful but maybe I need to explore it more.
 They list waters as "gold medal/blue ribbon" and class 1 through 3 but seeing that Wisconsin's DNR does not use a "Gold Medal" or "Blue Ribbon" designation, TroutRoutes does not have any Wisconsin streams labeled as such.
 It makes me assume that their proprietary stream layers are mostly the state resource agency's categorization systems with a few tweeks.
 Though, again, maybe I need to dig deeper?

-From what I have seen, they are working pretty hard to bring new states online - yes, those with trout streams and not the low hanging fruit like troutless Florida.
+From what I have seen, they are working pretty hard to bring new states online - yes, those with trout streams and not the low hanging fruit like troutless Florida (as of this spring, the continental 48 states are online).
 They started in the Midwest and have seemed to move both East and West from there.
 That their aerial images are fairly recent is great as floods have altered a number of streams.
 They have incorporated the county easements for a number of Wisconsin counties.
 In comparing TroutRoutes to Wisconsin T.R.O.U.T. tool, I see both are missing a few places that have public easements - generally county or local conservation clubs.